-If plants could be introverts, this one would qualify when you compare it to the flashier forms of S. flava.
-This plant has a type of inner beauty that radiates forth and attracts like-minded folks who can appreciate its sublime elegance.
-It is also a vigorous growers and forms large clumps over time.
+If plants could be introverts, this one would qualify compared to the flashier forms of S. flava.
+This plant has an inner beauty that radiates and attracts like-minded people who can appreciate its subtle elegance.
+It is also a vigorous grower and forms large clumps over time.
 It's a worthwhile addition to any Sarracenia collection.

 Type of Plant: Outdoor perennial for container growing.